LeMGarouani/ResearchSite/content/home/slider.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "I’d rather live with a good question than a bad answer" content = "Aryeh Frimer" align = "center"  # Choose `center`, `left`, or `right`.
+  title = "I’d rather live with a good question than a bad answer." content = "Aryeh Frimer" align = "center"  # Choose `center`, `left`, or `right`.